Editor’s Note: This post was updated on September 18, 2018, for accuracy and comprehensiveness. It was originally published on March 2, 2017,

 Exercise routines may be resumed gradually after pregnancy as soon as medically safe, depending on the mode of delivery, vaginal or cesarean, and the presence or absence of medical or surgical complications.

 Some women are capable of resuming physical activities within days of delivery.
 In the absence of medical or surgical complications, rapid resumption of these activities has not been found to result in adverse effects.
 Pelvic floor exercises could be initiated in the immediate postpartum (after delivery) period.

 Regular aerobic exercise in lactating women has been shown to improve maternal cardiovascular fitness without affecting milk production, composition, or infant growth.
 Nursing women should consider feeding their infants before exercising in order to avoid exercise discomfort of engorged breast.
 Nursing women also should ensure adequate hydration before commencing physical activity.

-Nevertheless, before embarking on your post-childbirth body composition makeover, you need to know where you’re currently at.
+Nevertheless, before embarking on your post-childbirth makeover, you need to know where you’re currently at.
 This means getting your body composition tested to help you set body composition goals that’s specific for you.

 Kyjean Tomboc is a nurse turned freelance healthcare copywriter and UX researcher.
 After experimenting with going paleo and vegetarian, she realized that it all boils down to eating real food.